 To get started and get a feel for my approach, subscribe to my weekly newsletter: Maryann’s Mindful Minute.
 Every Monday you’ll receive a one-minute tip to inspire you all week long.
 Being a subscriber will also keep you informed of my latest books, blog posts, and podcast episodes.
 To learn more about my books go here and feel free to follow me on Facebook and Twitter.

 I also blog on a regular basis, sharing my own challenges, the latest nutrition news, and what my family’s eating for dinner.
-Don’t miss my upcoming Healthy Mindset Podcast, where I pick the brain of top experts to provide you with small steps to empower your family’s health and well-being in new and refreshing ways.
+Don’t miss my new Healthy Mindset Podcast, where I pick the brain of top experts to provide you with small steps to empower your family’s health and well-being in new and refreshing ways.

 There’s more to keeping your family healthy than meets the eye.
 If you stick around, I’ll show you.